The FOCUS framework: How product teams can use Lucid to deliver value

 At Lucid, our mission is to help teams see and build the future with a platform that enables rich visual collaboration across their entire workflow.
 In order to accomplish this, it’s critical that Lucid meshes seamlessly with the other collaboration tools in your stack (like project management, video conferencing, company wikis, documents, and asynchronous video).

 To do that, our product teams realized that streamlined integrations needed to be a key area of investment.
-So our product teams set an ambitious goal to deliver 15 new integrations in just five months.
+So, we set an ambitious goal to deliver 15 new integrations in just five months.
 This initiative required a combined and focused effort across multiple teams, from product and business development to strategy and marketing.

 Here’s how Lucid used a five-point production prioritization framework—the FOCUS framework—to get the job done.